 • We believe access to comprehensive and affordable reproductive health services is a moral and social good.

-Houston Pride Festival and Parade
+Join the Houston Pride Festival and Parade

 Pride Fest has long been supported by the UU Network of Houston, UU congregations in the greater Houston area.
 Members of all UU congregations walk together to support the LGBTQ community.
-UU float in Houston pride parade,2019

 Justice Forward

 Join with Emerson’s “green” team, Ministry for Earth and local partners Citizens’ Climate Lobby and Interfaith Environmental Network of Houston to learn about and fight climate change.
-Climate-posters-in-front-of-church

 Contribute to the Share The Plate collection